 When you print complex 3d models, you will find sometimes supporting structure is necessary.
 And if you have a 3d printer with 2 extrudes, PVA filament is a good supporting material with PLA.
 So we recommend you to get both of the two material filaments for dual extrudes 3d printer that is compatible.

 PLA filament can be used on 3d printer that is compatible with 1.75mm filament.
 You can choose different colors: White, Blue, Grey, Red, Silver, Orange, Yellow, Copper, Gold, Green, Black, and so on.
-If you need, you can get on eBay here.

 It is not suitable to make outdoor objects;